kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs

+- Use Active atomic for checking active plan is running.
+- Add mode: Optimization at pre-enqueue for every pod.
+- Fast heuristic algorithm that rund in front of solver.
+So the solver needs to improve on that.
+- Large scale test on UCloud where i could set up multiple ubuntu servers each making on test.
+- Snapshot vs. SharedCache when running multiple in parallel causing multiple to be scheduled even though one is processed.
 - Local search, then optimizer to see if we can improve.
 - Variant, where we run the optimizer in background to see if cluster state can be improved.
 - Cleanup code, structs and make the configmap more efficient
 - Write a proper README.md
 - Demo: Next week.
-- Consider to protect pods that have node-selectors, PDBs, and other rules.
+- Consider to protect pods that have node-selectors, PDBs, and other rules. - Jacopo: Fine, to ignore these just write about it.
+May, the extra constaints actually will make the solver faster (smaller sesrch space).

 ## Later TODOs